 It’s probably not surprising that wills aren’t a common topic of conversation to come up over a Sunday arvo Aperol spritz in your twenties.
 In fact, research from Finder.com.au in 2018 revealed that only one in five millennials (or Gen Y) have prepared a will, and even less of Gen Zs.
 While the two generations might be unable to agree on middle parts and skinny jeans, there is something they do have in common – the need to get savvy about wills.
-Luckily, March is Do Your Will Month, so I’ve teamed up with State Trustees to spill the tea on wills, and why it’s one of the ultimate adulting tasks to tick off your to-do list.
+I’ve teamed up with State Trustees to spill the tea on wills, and why it’s one of the ultimate adulting tasks to tick off your to-do list.

 What is a will?